Family Support / Early Help

 To learn more about Relax Kids, please visit this website: www.relaxkids.com

 Julia is also trained in Triple P Parenting Program, which is one of the most effective evidence-based parenting programs.
 Triple P gives parents practical strategies to help them build strong, healthy relationships and the confidence to manage their children's behaviour.
-In turn Children will learn boundaries to help them develop calming techniques useful for their well-being.
+It is a very positive programme, equipping parenting with a variety of tools in which they chose to use to fit in with their families/children's needs and lifestyle.
+This programme also enables Children to learn boundaries, which help them develop calming techniques, useful for their well-being.

 These are run as group sessions, which has proven to be invaluable as a supportive network; speaking with other parents and not feeling alone where behaviours at home are difficult to manage.
 Parenting is not easy by a long stretch!
-As Julia is new to school, we are still in the planning stage of implementing groups, however more information will be communicated once plans have been finalised.
-For more information on this program you can visit the website www.triplep.net.
+Small 1:1 sessions or ad-hoc parenting support can also be given.
+Please do not hesitate to speak to Julia if you would like a chat about parenting support.

-Place2be - wellbeing resources & advice for families
+Place2be - wellbeing resources & advice for families. https://www.place2be.org.uk/our-services/parents-and-carers/wellbeing-resources-for-families/